MWGitHub/code-splat/README.md

 Code Splat is a web application for annotating code and text.
 It was inspired by RapGenius and built using Ruby on Rails and React.js.

-Explore and Listen at [www.code-splat.com](https://www.code-splat.com/)
+Explore and read at [www.code-splat.com](https://www.code-splat.com/)

 ###Welcome View: